 The Board is not to direct the Chief of Police with respect to specific operational decisions or with respect to the day-to-day operation of the police force.
-However, as part of its responsibility for the provision of the suggestion of the second second second second a poles of the process of a population appoint the actional operation of the second adequate and effective police services in Toronto and its duties with respect to objectives, priorities and policies, it is essential that the Board learn as much as it can from the events that occurred during the G20 Summit.
+However, as part of its responsibility for the provision of the contract of the contract o is to provide a support the site of the end of the first the end of adequate and effective police services in Toronto and its duties with respect to objectives, priorities and policies, it is essential that the Board learn as much as it can from the events that occurred during the G20 Summit.